haruki-sugarsun/hacky-helper-crx/DEVPLANS.md

   - An existing browser window can be registered as a Named Session.
   - When a Named Session is deleted, the corresponding bookmark folder is also removed.

+- **Opened Tabs sharing among devices by a Session**

+  - Open tabs stored in the backend can be restored by the user operation.
+  - "Open Tabs in other devices" section in the tabs UI shows the opened tabs found in the backend but not opened in the current window.

+- **Saved Bookmarks in a Session**

+  - The user can save a tab as a "saved bookmark" of the named session.
+  - Whether the tab is saved or not is provided as a status indicator.
+  - We provide "open all" button in the saved bookmark UI.

 - **Bookmark Storage Structure**

   - A `Named Sessions` bookmark folder is created to store session data.